 The Salvation Army of Greater Philadelphia held its annual Celebrate Hope luncheon on Tuesday to honor two local civic leaders of color – Romulo “Romy” Diaz, a member of the LGBTQ+ community, and Aldustus “A.J.”
 Jordan.
-Diaz received the Others Award, the Salvation Army’s highest national civic award, and Jordan received the Doing the Most Good Award.
+The two men received the Others Award, the Salvation Army’s highest national civic award.

 Diaz previously worked as the City Solicitor of Philadelphia from 2005 to 2008, as assistant administrator for the U.S. Environmental Protection Agency under President Clinton, and as vice president and general counsel for PECO until his retirement earlier this year.
 In addition to serving as president and CEO of the Pan American Association of Philadelphia, which strives to perpetuate conversations about Latin America and (developing Latinx talent), Diaz is a member of the National LGBT Bar Association, was recently elected to the board of directors of the Federal Home Loan Bank of Pittsburgh and serves on the boards of the Pennsylvania Energy Development Authority and the Philadelphia Museum of Art, to name a few.